samedhi/firemore/content/md/pages/guide.md

         :regions ["jingjinji" "hebei"]}}
 ```

 First [read the documentation on queries](https://firebase.google.com/docs/firestore/query-data/queries).
-In Firestore queries are built from a collection reference.
-In Firemore queries are built by adding a query map to the end of the reference vector.
+Firestore queries are built from a collection reference.
+Firemore queries are built by adding a query map to the end of the reference vector.

 So this in Firestore
 ```javascript